Solicitors Professional Indemnity Insurance

 This system means that the insurance market is in effect deciding who can or can't practice.
 So we cannot overemphasise enough the importance of internal risk management and maintaining a good risk profile, as evidence of a firms cover is required every year by the SRA.

 This guidance note is intended for information purposes only.
 It is not and does not purport to be legal advice or specific insurance advice.
 Whilst all care has been taken to ensure its accuracy at the time of writing it is not to be regarded as a substitute for specific advice.
-If you require specific advice, please contact your brokers or call us on 0345 251 4000.
+If you require specific advice, please contact your broker or call us on 0345 251 4000.
 This guidance note shall not be reproduced in any form without our prior permission. © All copyright is owned by Professional Indemnity Insurance Brokers Ltd.